Couchlord1/Couchlord1/README.md

 I'm Dewel, I'm an up and coming IT Professional.
-Linkin > <a href="https://www.linkedin.com/feed/">here</a>
+Linkedin > <a href="https://www.linkedin.com/feed/">here</a>

 <h2>👨‍💻 Information Technology Projects:</h2>